maryanneogakwu/6110_assignment_01/README.md

 <img width="455" height="305" alt="variant density heatmap" src="https://github.com/user-attachments/assets/3140502e-3368-42f3-a6ce-082c889bea90" />

-**Figure 3** **Heatmap showing the density and distribution  of variants in the alignment**.
+**Figure 4** **Heatmap showing the density and distribution  of variants in the alignment**.
 This heatmap shows how variants are distributed along the genome in 10 kb windows.
 Most regions have few variants, indicating strong similarity to the reference genome.
 Bright regions represent mutation hotspots where variants are highly concentrated.

 <img width="1000" height="500" alt="Rainfall plot" src="https://github.com/user-attachments/assets/cd5846b1-fe57-463b-92a0-44228c70c66b" />

-**Figure 4** **Rainfall Plot showing the distribution of SNPs, insertions and delections** This rainfall plot displays each variant by genomic position on the x-axis and the log10 distance to the previous variant on the y-axis, allowing spatial mutation patterns to be visualized across NC_003197.2 and NC_003277.2.
+**Figure 5** **Rainfall Plot showing the distribution of SNPs, insertions and deletions** This rainfall plot displays each variant by genomic position on the x-axis and the log10 distance to the previous variant on the y-axis, allowing spatial mutation patterns to be visualized across NC_003197.2 and NC_003277.2.
 Lower y-values indicate variants occurring very close together, revealing mutation hotspots and regions of high variant density along the genome.
 While higher y-values represent large gaps between variants, highlighting conserved regions with relatively few sequence changes.
 The faceted layout shows that the plasmid (NC_003277.2) exhibits tighter clustering of variants compared to the chromosome, suggesting localized regions of higher variability.
 Color coding distinguishes SNPs, insertions, and deletions, demonstrating that SNPs dominate the clustered regions while indels are more sparsely distributed.

 ## Discussion
 #### Assembly Quality
-The assembly produced four contigs with high sequencing coverage, indicating strong read support and reliable consensus generation across the genome.
+The assembly produced three contigs with high sequencing coverage, indicating strong read support and reliable consensus generation across the genome.
 The two largest contigs (3.32 Mb and 1.68 Mb) show coverage above 120× and are marked as non-circular, suggesting they represent the primary chromosomal segments that were not fully resolved into a single continuous sequence.
 Their large sizes and absence of repeats imply that the assembler was able to resolve most genomic complexity, but structural features such as unresolved joins or complex regions likely prevented full circularization.
 The third contig (109 kb) is marked as circular with very high coverage (188×), strongly indicating that this sequence represents a plasmid.
 Circularity combined with elevated coverage is characteristic of plasmid DNA, as plasmids often exist in multiple copies within bacterial cells, leading to higher read depth relative to the chromosome.
 The clean assembly of this contig without repeats further supports that the assembler successfully reconstructed this plasmid as a complete, biologically meaningful unit.
 The smallest contig (6.2 kb) displays lower coverage (73×) and is flagged as containing repeats.
 This suggests it may represent a repetitive or low-complexity region that the assembler could not confidently place within the larger chromosomal contigs.
 Such small repeat-associated contigs are common in long-read assemblies and often arise from unresolved repeat structures or mobile genetic elements that cannot be uniquely anchored in the genome graph.
 Overall, the assembly demonstrates strong workflow success: high coverage across all contigs, successful identification of a circular plasmid, and near-complete reconstruction of the chromosomal content.
 The presence of two large non-circular chromosomal contigs and one small repeat contig indicates minor fragmentation likely due to complex genomic regions rather than insufficient data quality.
 This reflects a high-quality long-read assembly where most biological structure is preserved, with only small unresolved repeat-driven segments remaining.

 #### The IGV inspections
 (Figures 1 and 2) validate the reliability of the variant calls and highlight the importance of manual curation alongside automated pipelines.
-At **NC_003197.2:103,018**, the strong read support and high base quality confirm a true SNP where guanine consistently replaces the reference thymine, demonstrating accurate alignment and confident variant detection.
+At **NC_003197.2:103,018**, the strong read support and high base quality confirm a true SNP where guanine consistently replaces thymine in the reference sequence, demonstrating accurate alignment and confident variant detection.
 In contrast, the site flagged as “heterozygous” at **NC_003197.2:3,963,935** illustrates a common visualization artifact in haploid bacterial genomes, where minor sequencing noise from ONT reads can mimic mixed alleles.
 This reinforces that apparent heterozygosity in bacteria should be interpreted cautiously and assessed in the context of read proportions and sequencing error profiles.

 #### Genome-wide visualizations
 (Figures 3 and 4) further reveal that most of the genome shows very low variant density, indicating strong similarity between the assembled genome and the reference.
 However, distinct peaks in the density plot and bright regions in the heatmap identify mutation hotspots where differences are concentrated within specific 10 kb windows.
 These localized clusters suggest regions of elevated evolutionary change rather than uniform divergence across the chromosome.
 Such patterns are typical of genomic regions under selective pressure, mobile genetic elements, or recombination-prone sites.